typhdotcom/diaspora/README.md

   it doesn’t come back; the “time” of the universe is literally the accumulation of irreversibly latent strain.

+(See `LocalUniverse.lean` for the concrete implementation where the "Solver" is just local heat diffusion).

 “Black hole” metaphor (in the TopologyChange layer):

 * `black_hole_formation` packages:
   1. **Some edge must break** under high frustration.
   2. A harmonic form with positive norm appears.
   3. External observers measuring holonomy “see only γ” (no-hair analogue).